KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 ---

-### Focusing on the work is the biggest challange of them all.
+### Focusing on the work is the biggest challaege of them all.

 **To say:**